acesseonline/pyreportjasper/README.rst

 |Build Status| |Coverage Status| |Code Health| |PyPI|

+.. warning:: As of version 1.0.0 we changed the way to import

 **Is using Linux servers?**

 Do not forget to grant permission 777 for the directory where is the